StevenMapes/django-aws-api-gateway-websockets/docs/deployment.rst

 .. code-block:: text

-   20 connection attempts per 5 minutes
+   20 connection attempts per minute

 You can adjust this per view.